VedaantMohta/AI-Based-Recommendation-Platform/README.md

-# RecoHub
+# AI-Based Recommendation Platform

-RecoHub is a media recommendation application that allows users to discover and manage various media types such as movies, books, and games.
+The AI-Based Recommendation Platform is a media recommendation application that allows users to discover and manage various media types such as movies, books, and games.
 The application is built using FastAPI for the backend and React for the frontend, providing a seamless user experience.

 ## Project Structure